lederer/react-showtime/README.md

 };
 ```

-#### Asymmetric transitions with `transition.beforeShow` and `transition.afterShow`
+#### Asymmetric transitions with `transition.hiddenBefore` and `transition.hiddenAfter`

-The `beforeShow` and `afterShow` properties of the `transition` object conform to approximately the same structural definition as the `hidden` property. `beforeShow` defines how the element or component is hidden prior to being shown, and `afterShow` defines how it is hidden after being shown.
+The `hiddenBefore` and `hiddenAfter` properties of the `transition` object conform to approximately the same structural definition as the `hidden` property. `hiddenBefore` defines how the element or component is hidden prior to being shown, and `hiddenAfter` defines how it is hidden after being shown.
 This is useful if, say, a notification should slide down from above, but fade away when dismissed.

-`beforeShow` and `afterShow` will be merged onto `hidden` if it is passed in as well, so you can still define shared properies in one place.
+`hiddenBefore` and `hiddenAfter` will be merged onto `hidden` if it is passed in as well, so you can still define shared properies in one place.

-There are a couple of differences between the structure of `beforeShow`/`afterShow` and `hidden`, which allow you to use a preset for an asymmetric transition:
+There are a couple of differences between the structure of `hiddenBefore`/`hiddenAfter` and `hidden`, which allow you to use a preset for an asymmetric transition:

--   You can pass a string to `beforeShow`/`afterShow` instead of an object.
+-   You can pass a string to `hiddenBefore`/`hiddenAfter` instead of an object.
 The string must be the name of a preset transiton.
--   The `beforeShow`/`afterShow` object can contain a `transition` key.
+-   The `hiddenBefore`/`hiddenAfter` object can contain a `transition` key.
 Its value must be the name of a preset transition, and it will _not_ be passed on to the CSS transiton property.
 This way you can specify a preset and also pass in optional custom values for `duration`, `delay`, or `easing`.

 Eg…